baktragh/atr1prnt/README.md

 ATR Disk Image Dumping Tool

 ATR1PRNT is a utility that allows you to dump ATR files.
 The tool can be used for individual executions or embedded in scripts.
+ATR1PRNT is written in the Java programming language and requires Java Runtime Environment or Java Development Kit 8 or newer.

 # Usage
     java -jar atr1prnt.jar <atr_file> [options]